 Before the coronavirus pandemic, the response to moving an entire curriculum online might have been “maybe one day.”
 But March 11 turned out to be that “one day.”
 The School of Law community received the news in the middle of the University of South Carolina’s spring break.
 In-person classes would be canceled and replaced with online delivery – all within the span of a couple of weeks.
 Thanks to early planning and quick action, South Carolina Law faculty, staff and students were able to pivot and meet the challenges head-on.

 “I was definitely nervous turning on my camera to give my oral argument.
-I had never given one before, much less given one over the internet,” says Michael Miller, a first-year South Carolina Law student.
+I had never given one before, much less given one over the internet,” says Michael Miller, a rising second-year South Carolina Law student.
 Miller and his Legal Research, Analysis & Writing (LRAW) classmates were tasked with researching a case, preparing a legal memo, and conducting an oral argument.
 An intimidating task under normal circumstances, these students had the added pressure of delivering their arguments in a completely new environment—their home “courtroom.”

 “The experience was better than I could have anticipated,” says Miller.
 “I was able to have a good conversation with my professor and co-counsel.
 We all walked away knowing that we conveyed the necessary information that we needed to.”